 The protein concentrations of the lysates generated were determined using the bicinchoninic acid method (Smith et al., 1985; Wiechelman et al., 1988) using a kit from Sigma-Aldrich.

-Sensitiser modification
+Protein modification with sensitisers

 To investigate the differences in protein haptenation with a range of chemicals, stock solutions of sensitisers were prepared in 100% DMSO (for DNCB) or 100% ethanol (for DNCB, cinnamaldehyde, MCI and 6-methyl-coumarin) containing 50%, by molar concentration, of un-labelled sensitiser and 50% stable isotope labelled sensitiser (see Table 1).
-Lysates of keratinocyte cells or ex vivo skin were diluted to a concentration of 1 mg/mL in 0.1 M TEAB (pH 8.0) + 0.1% SDS prior to treatment with a 1:100 molar excess of sensitiser to protein* (control samples were prepared at the same concentration in 0.1 M TEAB with the addition of 0.2% of the relevant solvent) and incubated at 37°C for 4 weeks.
+Lysates of keratinocyte cells or ex vivo skin were diluted to a concentration of 1 mg/mL in 0.1 M TEAB (pH 8.0) + 0.1% SDS prior to treatment with a 1:100 molar excess of sensitiser to protein and incubated at 37°C for 4 weeks.
+The molarities of the protein lysates were approximated based upon the average molecular weight (66 kDa) of proteins within the samples.
+Control samples were prepared at the same concentration in 0.1 M TEAB with the addition of 0.2% of the relevant solvent.

 Sample clean up and digestion